apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

 - probation violations are the largest driver of pretrial jail admissions in Connecticut
 - black and Hispanic people (mainly, black and Hispanic men) are over-represented in the Connecticut pretrial inmate population^[This is unsurprising as it mimics the general facts about over-representation in the US criminal justice system.]
 - there are shockingly large ranges of bond amounts and pretrial jail stay durations (so much so I have to use `log10` transformations for visuals)
+- black and Hispanic pretrial inmates face higher bond amounts and stay in jail pretrial longer than white pretrial inmates
-- there is not a perfect correlation between bond amount and jail stay for this population, but there is a correlation (0.37) that aligns with basic intuition
+- there is not a perfect correlation between bond amount and jail stay for this population, but there is a correlation that aligns with basic intuition

 Investigating pretrial inmate populations at a more national level (moving beyond Connecticut) requires more high frequency jail data. *(More states, more counties, please.)* When I first drafted this article, I was bummed to end on a call for better jail data since I was unsure when someone (anyone?) would be able to make this a reality.
 However, on the exact same day I revisited this Connecticut data (7/28/19), NYU's Public Safety Lab announced the launch of their [Jail Data Initiative](https://twitter.com/annalilharvey/status/1155591656500015104).
 In describing this new project, [they explain](https://publicsafetylab.org/),